 The “in residence” piece of the equation requires thinking about how the playwright becomes part of the fabric of the place, and providing authentic points of access to the conversations unfolding around the company.
 The best collaborations require time, trust, and a shared understanding of context, and if the playwright gains insight into institutional processes, he/she will have the agency to actively shape and deepen the experience.
 Involving a playwright in artistic staff discussions would give the theatre the benefit of a writer’s perspective at the table, while providing a transparent view of the values that drive programming decisions and the big questions with which the theatre is grappling.
 Hopefully, the playwright is around enough to really spend time in the communities the theatre serves, and it seems important to find ways for the writer to work alongside colleagues, perhaps in literary, education, or outreach efforts.
 Whatever this contribution is, it should not simply be a way to fill a staffing gap with grant-funded labor; it’s a chance for the writer to become embedded in the community and the day-to-day organizational culture.
 Considering what it means to be truly “in residence”—depending on the particular hopes on both sides of the match—might help dismantle some of the walls between individual artist and institutional host.

 National New Play Network Playwright-in-Residence at Curious Theatre, 2011–12

-In the spirit of seeking out the former and avoiding the latter, theaters considering a playwriting residency should ask themselves these questions:
+In the spirit of seeking out the former and avoiding the latter, theatres considering a playwriting residency should ask themselves these questions:

 1) What is our artistic investment in this person?